-Hospitals in most countries and territories account for the largest part of health care expenditure.
+Hospitals in most countries account for the largest part of health care expenditure.
 Capacity of the hospital sector and access to hospital care are assessed in this report by the number of hospital beds and hospital discharge rates.
 However, increasing the numbers of beds and overnight stays in hospitals does not always bring positive outcomes as resources need to be used efficiently.
 Hence, the average length of stay (ALOS) is also used to assess appropriate access to and use of hospital care, but caution is needed in its interpretation.
 Although, all other things being equal, a shorter stay will reduce the cost per discharge and provide care more efficiently by possibly shifting care from inpatient to less expensive post-acute settings, too short a length of stay may reduce the comfort and hamper the recovery of the patient or increase hospital readmissions.

-The number of hospital beds is 2.6 and 2.8 per 1 000 population on average across upper-middle and lower-middle and low-income Asia-Pacific countries and territories, respectively; lower than the OECD average of 4.6 and the high-income Asia-Pacific countries and territories average of 5.4 (Figure 5.11).
-More than one bed per 100 population is available in DPRK, Korea and Japan, whereas the stock of beds is less than one per 1 000 population in India, Pakistan, Bangladesh and Cambodia.
-These large disparities reflect substantial differences in the resources invested in hospital care across countries and territories.
+The number of hospital beds is 3 and 2.7 per 1 000 population on average across upper-middle and lower-middle and low income Asia-Pacific countries respectively, lower than the OECD average of 4.6 and the high income Asia-Pacific countries and territories average of 5.4, but it varies considerably (Figure 5.11).
+More than one bed per 100 population is available in Japan, the Republic of Korea and Korea DPR, whereas the stock of beds is less than one per 1 000 population in Bangladesh, Pakistan, Cambodia, and India.
+These large disparities reflect substantial differences in the resources invested in hospital care across countries.

-Hospital discharge is at 121.3 and 130 per 1 000 population on average in upper-middle and lower-middle and low-income Asia-Pacific countries and territories, respectively; close to the OECD average of 130.6 (Figure 5.12).
-The highest rates are in Sri Lanka and Mongolia, with over 275 discharges per 1 000 population in a year, while in Bangladesh, Cambodia and Nepal, discharge rates are less than 50 per 1 000 population, suggesting deferrals in accessing hospital services.
+Hospital discharge is at 151.1 and 85.3 per 1 000 population on average in upper-middle and lower-middle and low income Asia-Pacific countries respectively, compared with the OECD average of 150.7.
+There is a large variation between countries in the region (Figure 5.13).
+The highest rates are in Sri Lanka and Mongolia, with over 275 discharges per 1 000 population in a year, while in Nepal, Cambodia and Bangladesh discharge rates are less than 50 per 1 000 population, suggesting deferrals in accessing hospital services.

-In general, countries and territories with more hospital beds tend to have higher discharge rates, and vice versa (Figure 5.13).
+In general, countries with more hospital beds tend to have higher discharge rates, and vice versa (Figure 5.13).
 However, there are some notable exceptions.
-Korea and Japan, with the second and third highest number of hospital beds per population, respectively, have relatively low discharge rates; while Sri Lanka, with a close-to-average hospital beds availability for the region, has the highest discharge rate.
+Japan, with the second highest number of hospital beds per population, has a relatively low discharge rate while Sri Lanka, with approximately average bed availability, has the highest discharge rate.

-In Asia-Pacific, the variation across countries and territories in the number of days spent - on average - in hospital is large (Figure 5.14).
-Lower-middle- and low-income countries and territories report the lowest ALOS in Asia-Pacific at 4.9 days.
-The longest average length of stay is of more than 16 days in Japan, while the shortest length of stay is 2.5 days in Lao PDR and Bangladesh.
+In Asia-Pacific, the variation across countries in the number of days spent - on average - in hospital is large (Figure 5.14).
+Lower-middle and low income countries report the lowest ALOS in Asia-Pacific at five days.
+The longest average length of stay is 16 days or more in Japan and the Republic of Korea, while the shortest length of stay is 2.5 days in Lao PDR and Bangladesh.
 In Japan, "social admission", in that some "acute care" beds are devoted to long-term care for the elderly, partly explains the large number of beds and long ALOS (Sakamoto, Rahman and Nomura, 2018[1]).
 A short ALOS, coupled with the high admission rates in Sri Lanka, suggests that inpatient services may be partly substituting for outpatient and primary care.